OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • You plan to use a yacht-based helicopter

-• You plan to appoint the owner entity (use the FAA operator definition) as the operator/declarant in customs (TA) context, instead for the management company
+• You plan to appoint the owner entity the declarant in customs (TA) context instead of the management company

 • You have heard that the owner must be present somewhere within the EU (not correct in most cases)

-• You have heard that an authorization letter is needed and mandatory when carrying EU-resident passengers (never been correct)
+• You have heard that an authorization letter is mandatory when carrying EU-resident passengers (never been correct)

 • You plan to employ EU-resident pilots